acse-srm3018/FoamCO2Prediction/README.md

 ## Model Properties

-The results of the grid search is given in the tables which can be found in the [supplementary files](https://github.com/acse-2020/FoamCO2Prediction) directory:
+The results of the grid search is given in the tables which can be found in the [supplementary files](https://github.com/acse-2020/FoamCO2Prediction) directory.

 ## Data Preprocessing